youaregreathk/Swift-MVC-Practice-/README.md

 # Swift-MVC-Practice-
-This is a very basic swift program following the MVC rule.
+This is a very basic login swift program following MVC rule.
+User data are store in a dictionary inside the model class